 The truth, as I try to see it, and as I think Carrey and most spiritual teachers maintain, is that life is always perfect.
 Not only perfect, but getting better.
 There is indeed a “better” world.
 It’s one in which more needs are met for more people.
 But that’s very hard to gauge.
 To take a step forward, we sometimes have to take two back.
 “God works in mysterious ways.”
 Besides, it’s this trust in God, or Life, that’s the issue; not circumstances but how we perceive them.
 The real question is, is life good?

 At this point, humanity has the hammer, and we’re busy pounding away.
 Like they say, when your favorite tool is a hammer, everything looks like a nail.
-And we can’t just take away the hammer.
-After all, the hammer is not really anything out there; it’s the human mind.
+And we can’t just take the hammer away.
+For it’s not anything “out there,” it’s our own mind.
 The hammer, the original tool, is conceptual thinking.
 We have eaten from the tree of knowledge of good and evil, and there’s no going back.
 The only way back is forward; the only way out is through.

 The first concept is “me.”
 Most of us have heard that the ego is the problem.
 But if there’s no problem, the ego is not it.
 The formation of the ego is part of a universal process called complexification.
 This process is Life itself, the life of the universe.

 There’s nothing wrong with the process that came up with us; it’s just how it is.
 Sooner or later, we grow up to recognize it.
 This is what coming out of fight-or-flight means.
 It’s what it means to really feel, “Thy will be done.”
 This is surrender, trust, faith, enlightenment, unconditional acceptance, love… they all mean the same thing.

 The hammer, then, is not the problem.
 In fact, it’s the solution.
 Now we can consciously understand what’s going on.
 Now we can choose our way.

 When you look out over your life, instead of seeing roadblocks, can you see building blocks?
 Can we embrace the “problems” of the world in this way?